pgorman/dangerjaunt/dangerjaunt.md

 13. Helm of Language Comprehension (understand any speech or text)
 14. Helm of Teleportation (_Teleport_ three times per day)
 15. Horn of Blasting (deals 2d6 damage in 100' cone, save or deafens for 2d6 rounds; damages walls at close range)
-16. Horseshoes of Speed (horse travels at double speed, and needs rest only every three nights)
+16. Horseshoes of Speed (horse gallops at double speed for up to three days)
 17. Lamp of Three Wishes
-18. Rope of Climbing (slithers on command to tie/untie itself to nearby anchors within 60')
+18. Rope of Climbing (slithers to tie/untie itself to anchors within 60')
-19. Spade of Prodigious Excavation (digs 10 cubic feet per turn, for up to 6 turns/day)
+19. Spade of Prodigious Excavation (digs 10 cubic ft/turn, up to 6 turns/day)
-20. Spectacles of Mesmerism (hold one creature frozen as long as wearer maintains eye contact; save permitted)
+20. Spectacles of Mesmerism (hold one creature frozen while wearer maintains eye contact; save permitted)

 ## Adventure Design ##